AxonIQ/reference-guide/part-iv-advanced-tuning/metrics-and-monitoring.md

 }
 {%- language name="Spring Boot AutoConfiguration", type="yml" -%}

 # The default value is `true`.
-Thus you will have Metrics configured if axon-spring-boot-autoconfigure and io.dropwizard.metrics are on your classpath.
+Thus you will have Metrics configured if axon-metrics and io.dropwizard.metrics are on your classpath.
 axon.metrics.auto-configuration.enabled=true

 {%- endcodetabs %}